FlorentCLMichel/learning_with_ai/ZKP.md

 1. **Completeness:**
     * **Definition:** If the statement is true and both parties follow the rules, the Verifier will be convinced.
-    * **In this example:** If the Prover actually drew a red card, then all 26 black cards must still be in the remaining pile of 51.
-By showing all 26 black cards to the Verifier, the Prover successfully completes the protocol, and the Verifier is logically forced to accept that the hidden card is red.
+    * **In this example:** If the Prover actually drew a red card, then all 26 black cards must still be in the remaining pile of 51, the Prover successfully completes the protocol, and the Verifier is logically forced to accept that the hidden card is red.

 2. **Soundness:**
     * **Definition:** If the statement is false, a cheating Prover cannot convince the Verifier.